DiffuGR: Generative Document Retrieval with Diffusion Language Models: Experimental Setup

-We conduct experiments on two well-known document retrieval datasets: NQ~\citep{Kwiatkowski2019NaturalQA} and MS MARCO~\citep{Campos2016MSMA}.
-Statistics of these datasets are summarized in Table \ref{table:data}.
+We conduct experiments on two well-known document retrieval datasets: NQ320K~\citep{Kwiatkowski2019NaturalQA} and MS MARCO~\citep{Campos2016MSMA}.

-\header{NQ320K} NQ320K is a popular dataset for evaluating generative retrieval models~\citep{Tay2022TransformerMA,Wang2022ANC}.
-It is based on the Natural Questions (NQ) dataset proposed by Google~\citep{Kwiatkowski2019NaturalQA}.
+\header{NQ320K} NQ320K is a widely applied benchmark for evaluating retrieval models~\citep{Tay2022TransformerMA,Wang2022ANC}, based on the Natural Questions (NQ) dataset~\citep{Kwiatkowski2019NaturalQA}.
 NQ320k consists of 320k query-document pairs, where the documents are gathered from Wikipedia pages, and the queries are natural language questions.
+Note that our study follows the data processing pipeline as described in DDRO~\citep{mekonnen2025lightweight}, and obtained approximately 100k documents.

 \header{MS MARCO} MS MARCO is a collection of queries and web pages from Bing search.
-Similarly to NQ320k \citep{Zhou2022UltronAU}, we sample a subset of labeled documents and use their corresponding queries for training.
+Similarly to NQ320k, we sample a subset of labeled documents and use their corresponding queries for training.
 We evaluate the models on the queries of the MS MARCO dev set and retrieval on the sampled document subset.

+\header{Evaluation Metrics} On NQ320K and MS MARCO, we use R@\{1,5,10\} and MRR@10 as evaluation metrics, following~\citep{mekonnen2025lightweight}.
+R@100 and nDCG@10 are also used in some analytical experiments.